 (one-time $250 direct-payment to bartenders and barbacks)

 Mardi Gras is a time of reflection and celebration for New Orleans, but bar closures this year due to the pandemic greatly impacted the local bar community.
-In 2021, Tales of the Cocktail Foundation has paired up with Gambino’s King Cake Rum Cream, Gambino’s Bakery, Tequila Tromba USA, Republic National Distributing Company, Don Q Rum, Tito’s Handmade Vodka, Rémy Cointreau, Edrington, and 375 Park Ave Spirits to provide direct payments to local bartenders affected by the COVID-19 Pandemic.
+At the beginning of 2021, Tales of the Cocktail Foundation paired up with Gambino’s King Cake Rum Cream, Gambino’s Bakery, Tequila Tromba USA, Republic National Distributing Company, Don Q Rum, Tito’s Handmade Vodka, Rémy Cointreau, Edrington, and 375 Park Ave Spirits to provide direct payments to local bartenders affected by the COVID-19 Pandemic.

-The Mardi Gras Gives grant initiative will provide $62,500 in immediate relief funds to New Orleans’ furloughed and laid-off bartenders and barbacks affected by the COVID-19 pandemic with a one-time first-come, first-served $250 grant.
+The Mardi Gras Gives grant initiative concluded at the beginning of April 2021 and provided $62,500 in immediate relief funds to New Orleans’ furloughed and laid-off bartenders and barbacks affected by the COVID-19 pandemic with a one-time first-come, first-served $250 grant.

 Thank you for your interest in Tales of the Cocktail Foundation’s 2021 Grant Application which is slated to open mid-April, 2021.
 Tales of the Cocktail Foundation’s mission is to Educate, Advance, and Support the Global Hospitality Industry and create lasting impact in our host communities.
 Through our grant-making program, we wish to support emerging and existing programs that demonstrate a vision, determination, and ability to make meaningful change in the Global Hospitality Industry across a spectrum of diverse topics.